leafo/pgmoon/README.md

 # Changelog

-* 1.12.0 — 2021-01-06 - Lua pattern compatibility fix.
-Support for Lua 5.1 through 5.4, Fix bug where SSL vesrion was not being passed.
-Default to TLS v1.2 when using LuaSec
+* 1.12.0 — 2021-01-06 - Lua pattern compatibility fix, Support for Lua 5.1 through 5.4 (@jprjr).
+Fix bug where SSL vesrion was not being passed.
+Default to TLS v1.2 when using LuaSec.
+Luabitop is no longer automatically installed as a dependency.
+New test suite.
 * 1.11.0 — 2020-03-26 - Allow for TLS v1.2 when using LuaSec (Miles Elam)
 * 1.10.0 — 2019-04-15 - Support luaossl for crypto functions, added better error when missing crypto library
 * 1.9.0 — 2018-04-02 - nginx pool name includes user, connection reports name as `pgmoon`